Skip to main content

 The form shows one or more authentication tabs depending on what the connector supports:

-1. Fill in any required fields (such as a site URL for Jira or a base URL for Sentry)
+1. Fill in any required fields (such as a site URL for Jira, customer IDs for Google Ads, or a base URL for Sentry)

 2. Save the connection first